 6. Customer Lifetime Value (CLV)

 The Customer Lifetime Value (CLV/LTV) estimates the value of every given customer.
-It helps you make key decisions regarding marketing, sales, customer support, product development, and as such it’s an essential metric to track.
+It helps you make key decisions regarding marketing, sales, customer support, product development, and as such it’s amongst the essential SaaS growth metrics to track.

 There are a few steps you need to take to calculate your CLV.
 First, you need to measure customer lifetime with this formula: